Johnny Gat: Reception

 On the other hand, Kris Ligman from Unwinnable called Johnny Gat "a sociopathic clown who seemed disruptive a decade ago but now seems as quaintly conventional in our playing vocabulary as hurling furious avians into porcine blobs".
-Ligman highlighted and discussed Johnny Gat's role in Saints Row IV within the context of retroseriality, and found that the more she replayed the game, the more she realized that her fascination with the character's "lone wolf act and carefully cultivated brutal masculinity" is in fact a "scar tissue" of who and what he used to be.
-Ligman observed that while Gat is largely a caricature of murderous protagonists from the Grand Theft Auto video game series, she claimed that such character archetypes had ceased to be interesting, shocking or funny by the 2010s.
-In her view, Johnny and his contemporaries like the protagonists of Grand Theft Auto V or Duke Nukem have lost relevancy with "modern players", a particularly significant point in Saints Row IV where the player character can manifest superpowers and outclasses Gat in every way.
-James Troughton from TheGamer opined that the upcoming fifth entry in the Saints Row series can succeed without an appearance from Gat or any other recurring characters as they "had their time to shine".
+Ligman highlighted and discussed Gat's role in Saints Row IV within the context of retroseriality, and found that the more she replayed the game, the more she realized that her fascination with the character's "lone wolf act and carefully cultivated brutal masculinity" is in fact a "scar tissue" of who and what he used to be.
+Ligman claimed that, while Gat is largely a caricature of murderous protagonists from the Grand Theft Auto video game series, such character archetypes had ceased to be interesting, shocking or funny by the 2010s.
+In her view, Gat and his contemporaries like the protagonists of Grand Theft Auto V or Duke Nukem have lost relevancy with "modern players", a particularly significant point in Saints Row IV where the player character can manifest superpowers and outclasses Gat in every way.
+In 2021, James Troughton from TheGamer opined that the then-upcoming fifth entry in the Saints Row series could succeed without an appearance from Gat or any other recurring characters as they "had their time to shine".